dmitsf/GOT/README.md

 [sudo] pip3 install --upgrade ete3
 ```

 These modules may be needed also:

 ```
 [sudo] apt-get install python3-pyqt5.qtsvg
 [sudo] apt-get install python3-pyqt5.qtopengl
 ```

+# Taxonomy format: _.fvtr_

+We use _.fvtr_ (flat-view taxonomy representation) format.
+It relies on a representation of ACM CCS taxonomy (https://www.acm.org/publications/class-2012).
+You can see examples of files in [test_files/](https://github.com/dmitsf/GOT/blob/master/got/test_files/) folder.

 # Usage